JeffersonLab/swcarpentry-jlab-jupyter/_episodes/01-introduction.md

 Why would you want to use a centralized Jupyter server for storing your notebooks?

-> ## There are benefits and disadvantages of a centralized approach
+> ## What are the benefits and disadvantages of a centralized approach?
 >
 > Take a few minutes to list the benefits and disadvantages that you see at this
 > point to using a centralized server.
 Consider both your own convenience